Mali: Before colonization

 The Battle of Kirina in 1235, culminated in a victory for the Mandinka under the command of the exiled prince Sundiata Keita, which led to the downfall of the Sosso Empire.

 The Mali Empire later formed on the upper Niger River, and reached the height of power in the 14th century.
 Under the Mali Empire, the ancient cities of Djenné and Timbuktu were centers of both trade and Islamic learning.
 The empire later declined as a result of internal intrigue, ultimately being supplanted by the Songhai Empire.
-The Songhai people originated in current northwestern Nigeria.
 The Songhai had long been a major power in West Africa subject to the Mali Empire's rule.

 In the late 14th century, the Songhai gradually gained independence from the Mali Empire and expanded, ultimately subsuming the entire eastern portion of the Mali Empire.
-The Songhai Empire's eventual collapse was largely the result of a Moroccan invasion in 1591, under the command of Judar Pasha.
+The Songhai Empire's eventual collapse was largely the result of the Moroccan invasion of 1591 under the command of Judar Pasha.
 The fall of the Songhai Empire marked the end of the region's role as a trading crossroads.
 Following the establishment of sea routes by the European powers, the trans-Saharan trade routes lost significance.
 At that time, the Mali Empire's abundance in wealth expanded its commercial assets of salt and gold.

 One of the worst famines in the region's recorded history occurred in the 18th century.
 According to John Iliffe, "The worst crises were in the 1680s, when famine extended from the Senegambian coast to the Upper Nile and 'many sold themselves for slaves, only to get a sustenance', and especially in 1738–1756, when West Africa's greatest recorded subsistence crisis, due to drought and locusts, reportedly killed half the population of Timbuktu."

 French colonial rule

-Mali fell under the control of France during the late 19th century.
+Mali fell under the control of France during the Scramble for Africa in the late 19th century.
 By 1905, most of the area was under firm French control as a part of French Sudan.

+In November 1915, a large anti-French uprising broke out among the tribes in the regions of present-day Mali and Burkina Faso.
+The last resistance was suppressed only in September 1916.
+During the suppression of the uprising, over 100 villages were destroyed by French colonial troops.

 On 24 November 1958, French Sudan (which changed its name to the Sudanese Republic) became an autonomous republic within the French Community.
 In January 1959, Mali and Senegal united to become the Mali Federation.
-The Mali Federation gained independence from France on 20 June 1960.